The first thing to set up when building a program are the camera settings.

 Exposure controls the shutter speed of the camera, with higher exposures resulting in brighter images.
 While external lighting should be used as the primary method for brightening images, Exposure allows for small brightness adjustments to supplement lighting efforts.

-The best practice is to keep the exposure as low as possible to reduce blur in the image.
+Best Practice: The best practice is to keep the exposure as low as possible to reduce blur in the image.
+More exposure = more blur especially if the inspection will be on a conveyor belt of some type.

 Equalize light increases the contrast of your image, making it easier to inspect finer details in the image.

-Focus Overlay highlights all areas of the image that are in focus.
+Focus Overlay highlights all areas of the image that are in focus (in green).
 This tool helps determine if the area of interest on your object is appropriately focused and is useful when inspecting objects with uneven surfaces.
+Use focus overlay as a check to ensure your area of inspection is in focus.
+Once confirmed disable focus overlay before moving on

 Master Image Overlay